• Skip to primary navigation

 Shellac is a natural resin that comes from a beetle mixed into alcohol.
 Shellac as an ingredient is considered food contact safe (it is also used directly on food, like to coat candies and apples).

 You can buy it premixed, though those brands are not food contact safe.
-For toys, go with the all-natural version – buy the flakes from Wellermart which has made the food-safe claim, and mix them yourself with Everclear alcohol.
+For toys, go with the all-natural version – buy the flakes from Wellermart which states it’s GRAS, and mix them yourself with Everclear alcohol.

 This is a shiny finish and at least slightly amber (depending on the color of the flakes that you buy).